 This is why it is important to look for batteries which will be able to perform in contrasting temperatures.
 Some batteries are incapable of working in low and freezing temperatures, and while others are not adept to perform at humid areas.
 Pick a battery that can sustain its functions even with this, and it would not hurt to choose one that specifically would not break down as it reaches 50% total capacity.

-As it is with traveling between places with heavy changes in weather and temperature, it is also advisable to consider choosing an RV battery for boondocking that is able to withstand constant vibrations, shaking, and movement.
+As it is with traveling between places with heavy changes in weather and temperature, it is also advisable to consider choosing the best RV battery for boondocking that is able to withstand constant vibrations, shaking, and movement.

 Given the nature of boondocking, you are sure to face different challenges when it comes to the terrain you are driving in.
 Some roads would be smooth and easy to drive at, while some are inevitably going to be rougher, rockier, or more slippery.
 Unknown to many, this can directly affect how your battery functions.